Amsterdam police say 5 hospitalized and 62 detained after attacks on Israeli soccer fans

-The Amsterdam police said in a post on X that they have started a major investigation into multiple violent incidents.
+The Amsterdam police said in a post on social media platform X that they have started a major investigation into multiple violent incidents.
 The post did not provide further details about those injured or detained in Thursday night's violence following the Europa League match between Ajax and Maccabi Tel Aviv.

 Authorities said extra police would patrol Amsterdam in coming days, and security will be beefed up at Jewish institutions in the city that has a large Jewish community and was home to Jewish World War II diarist Anne Frank and her family as they hid from Nazi occupiers.